CoinFabrik/alex-lisalab-io-docs/developers/contracts/liabtc-mint-endpoint.md

 ## Burn

 The burn operation (or unstake) allows users to withdraw their `aBTC` from the liquid staking pool in exchange for burning `LiaBTC` tokens at a 1:1 ratio.
-These operations are managed by the [`liabtc-mint-registry`][4] and involve a waiting period between the burn request and the final withdrawal of `aBTC`.
+These operations are managed by the [`liabtc-mint-registry`][r] and involve a waiting period between the burn request and the final withdrawal of `aBTC`.

 ### Request